Joe Holup: College career

 A 6'6' forward, Holup starred at George Washington University from 1953 to 1956.
 He tallied 2,226 points and 2,030 rebounds in 104 varsity games, and led the NCAA in rebounds per game (25.6) during the 1955-56 season.
 Holup held George Washington's record for most career points until 2003, when he was surpassed by Chris Monroe.
 He ranks second among NCAA Division I rebounding leaders with his 2,030 career rebounds.

 Professional career

 After college, Holup was selected with the fifth overall pick of the 1956 NBA draft by the Syracuse Nationals.
 He played three seasons in the NBA with the Nationals and Detroit Pistons, averaging 7.0 points per game and 4.4 rebounds per game.
 He later played several seasons in the Eastern Professional Basketball League.
 He spent the 1959–1960 season with the Williamssport Billies where he averaged 12.4 points and 6.9 rebounds.
 He was named the Billies acting head coach for the remainder of the season in February 1960 after head coach Bobby Sand was injured in an automobile accident.
-He started the following season with the Baltimore Bullets before being obtain by the Wilkes-Barre Barons in a cash deal in January 1961.
+He started the following season with the Baltimore Bullets before being obtained by the Wilkes-Barre Barons in a cash deal in January 1961.